Solar panels on the rooftop of LUT University

 Realistic goal – bureaucracy permitting

-The global capacity has doubled, which has led prices of modules to fall as much as 20 percent.
+Global capacity has doubled, which has led prices of modules to fall as much as 20 percent.
 In other words, when capacity doubles, prices plunge one fifth.
 The strong decline in prices of solar power systems has made solar electricity the least costly new form of electricity production nearly everywhere in the world.
+A full terawatt was first produced in March 2022, and a similar production peak is expected within the next three years.

 left